Kano State: Agriculture

 Subsistence and commercial agriculture are mostly practised in the outlying districts of the state.
 Some of the food crops cultivated are millet, cowpeas, sorghum, maize and rice for local consumption while groundnuts and cotton are produced for export and industrial purposes.
 During the colonial period and several years after the country's independence, the groundnuts produced in the state constituted one of the major sources of revenue of the country.
 Kano State is a major producer of hides and skins, sesame, soybeans, cotton, garlic, gum arabic and chili peppers.

 A 2018 study of Tudun Wada found that both temperature and rainfall were likely to increase with climate change, causing increased stress on crops, and would require increased climate change adaptation for agricultural practices.

 Industry

-Kano State is the second-largest industrial centre after Lagos State in Nigeria and the largest in northern Nigeria with textile, tanning, footwear, cosmetics, plastics, enamelware, pharmaceuticals, ceramics, furniture and other industries, including agricultural implements, soft drinks, food and beverages, dairy products, vegetable oil, and animal feed.
+Kano State is the second-largest industrial centre after Lagos State in Nigeria and the largest in northern Nigeria.
+Some of its industries include but are not limited to, textiles, tanning, footwear, cosmetics, plastics, enamelware, pharmaceuticals, ceramics, furniture. including agricultural implements, soft drinks, food and beverages, dairy products, vegetable oil, and animal feed.
 Kano is also the centre of a growing Islamic banking industry in Nigeria.